teampoltergeist/poltergeist/README.md

 Sometimes there can be issues with this behavior.
 If you have problems, it's worth taking screenshots of the page and trying to work out what's going on.
-If your click is failing, but you're not getting a `ClickFailed` error, then you can turn on the `:debug` option and look in the output to see what co-ordinates Poltergeist is using for the click.
+If your click is failing, but you're not getting a `MouseEventFailed` error, then you can turn on the `:debug` option and look in the output to see what co-ordinates Poltergeist is using for the click.
 You can then cross-reference this with a screenshot to see if something is obviously wrong.